-U.S. Department of Energy Loan Programs Office, http://loanprograms.energy.gov/ (accessed May 3, 2012).
-Air India, for example, has been a big beneficiary.
+^{31.} U.S. Department of Energy Loan Programs Office, http://loanprograms.energy.gov/(accessed May 3, 2012).

+^{32.} Air India, for example, has been a big beneficiary.
 Air India's competitor, Delta, has complained vociferously.
 Zachary A. Goldfarb, "Obama's Support for Export Industry Leads to Clash of U.S. Interests," Washington Post, February 18, 2012.

-E. Tax Privileges

-IN 1773, THE British Parliament voted for a tax cut and the American colonies erupted in protest.
-The problem-from the perspective of the original Tea Party patriots-was that the tax cut applied to just one firm: the East India Company.
-The company was the largest government-sponsored enterprise of its day, benefiting from a number of perquisites including a government charter and a monopoly on trade in the East.33 But the tax cut added one more privilege.
+^{33.} Like the so-called government-sponsored enterprises of our time-Fannie Mae and Freddie Mac-the government charter implied that the firm was backed by the full faith and credit of the British government.

+one more privilege.
 Since American merchants would continue to pay duties on tea that did not pass through Britain or the company, the act threatened to give the company a monopoly on the tea trade in America.34

 Today, thousands of U.S. companies benefit from special provisions in both federal and state tax codes that offer "targeted tax relief" to particular firms or industries.
 Film production companies operating in the state of Virginia, for example, pay no sales tax on production-related products and are allowed refundable individual and corporate income tax credits.
 Thirty-nine other states offer similar special treatment to film production companies.35 Manufacturers also benefit from a federal tax credit that allows them to reduce their tax liability.
 The credit isn't available to nonmanufacturing businesses such as health care, education, or entertainment companies.
+Since targeted tax breaks are often no more than subsidies in disguise, policy experts refer to them as "tax expenditures."36